 There is probably nothing in this world that thrills a physicist than to see the beautiful harmony of math and principle.
 It’s a special kind of joy, and the principle, in this case, is usually a principle of physics that may apply to the world around us.

 This is the common experience of all the great theoreticians of physics.
-Einstein before arriving at general relativity, first of all, conceived the idea of the strong equivalence principle when he imagined the situation of an observer accelerating in an enclosed elevator far from the Earth’s gravitational field.
+Einstein before arriving at the theory of general relativity first of all conceived the idea of the strong equivalence principle when he imagined the situation of an observer accelerating in an enclosed elevator far from the Earth’s gravitational field.

 After an insightful mental assessment of this situation, he concluded that gravitation and acceleration are equal.

-And after 10 years, he arrived at his theory.
-Einstein arrived at the point where he could satisfactorily say that the math has completely harmonized with the principle.
+And after 10 years, he arrived at his theory or the mathematical formulation.
+Einstein arrived at the end point where he could satisfactorily say that the math has completely harmonized with the principle.

 Like I said, this experience is common to all the great theoreticians of physics, and it is the most exciting point of discovery and of the journey towards a new theory of physics.